marielaure1/marielaure1/README.md

 Welcome to my profile 👋

-🎂 I'm Marie-Laure Edjour, born on December 13, 1998(25 years old).
+🎂 I'm Marie-Laure Edjour, I'm 25.

 Passionate about crafting seamless web and mobile experiences, I take pride in my role as a fullstack developer.
 My commitment extends across a spectrum of technologies to deliver exceptional user interfaces.